itamarKraitman/IP-CV-Algorithms/README.md

-# IP-CV-assignments
+### Welcome!
-Assignments of the Image Processing and Computer Vision course 2022
+In this project repository, I included 5 projects where I implementes Image Processing and Computer Vision algorithms.